Edzai Absolom Chanyuka Chimonyo Biography: Second Chimurenga Contribution, Career, Death, Health Problems - Pindula

 Death

 On 8 July 2021, Presidential spokesperson George Charamba announced Edzai Chimonyo's death on Twitter.
-He revealed that Chimonyo succumbed to cancer.
+He revealed that Chimonyo succumbed to cancer at Avenues Clinic.
 He tweeted:

 "DEVASTATED TO ANNOUNCE THE PASSING ON OF GENERAL CHIMONYO EARLY THIS MORNING AFTER A LONG FIGHT AGAINST CANCER.
 GO WELL FREEDOM FIGHTER, COMMANDER AND AMBASSADOR!"[5]